¡Compártelo!

 And speaking of God and his many talents, Hillary Clinton failed to acknowledge one of his mightiest deeds.
 Ever.
 During her recent visit to Mexico City’s Basílica de Guadalupe, the Secretary of State was so mesmerized by the sacred cloak … Continue reading

-Posted in Pop culture, Why I Love Mexico
+Posted in Why I Love Mexico

 4 Comments